JimOfLeisure/html5up-phantom-plus/readme.md

 ## Using

-I don't yet have a build function setup yet.
+I don't yet have a build function set up yet.
 For now, just copy the html5up folder to where you want it, then copy the vanillajs folder over it.
 They have the same file structure, and the new files will overwrite the originals.
 Then you need to run SASS to rebuild and